 Monday we made our way to Gatineau Park.
 I had done a little research on it, and picked out a hiking trail to attempt first.
-But we kept getting frustrated in our attempts to get there by road closures.
+But road closures kept frustrating our attempts to get there.

 It took a while and a fair amount of driving to realize that some main arteries in the park were closed to cars to encourage “active transportation” (and perhaps to reduce to crowding?
 Though the arteries were opened part of the day on weekends, so… I dunno.
 Nor why said closures weren’t emphasized more on their website.)

 Anyway… We did eventually come upon another trail that we could park at and walk on.
 A little challenging, but nothing we couldn’t handle—and it really nice!
 The colours were just magnificent this year.
 The only notable Covid change on it was that everyone was encouraged to walk in the same direction on the loop.
 We didn’t run into too many others on it.

 Tuesday we did a long walk in Ottawa proper, along the river, that was also quite enjoyable.
 And we visited the Market area in the afternoon, picking up some cheese and a few other edibles.